Wondering how to grill a hamburger? It looks so easy but there are some tricks of the trade that can make your burger a little better.

 Very lean meat is sometimes hard to use for hamburgers.
 The fat content of 15% is, in my opinion, the bare minimum.

-But recently I have used grass-fed beef on the grill and was surprised at how juicy it stayed.
+But recently I have used grass-fed beef for the grill and was surprised at how juicy it stayed.

 This will prevent a burned outside and a raw inside of the hamburger.